llaske/sugarizer/README.md

 ![](images/chromewebstore.png)

-To run **Sugarizer Application from the Web Browser** (GNU Linux/Mac OS/Windows), close any running instances of Chrome and re-launch it using the command line:
+To run **Sugarizer Application from the Web Browser** (GNU Linux/Mac OS/Windows), you should launch it with a special option to enable access to local files.

+For **Chrome**, close ALL running instances of Chrome and re-launch it using the command line:

     chrome --allow-file-access-from-files index.html

-The option `--allow-file-access-from-files` is needed to enable access to local files.

-Equivalent options for other browser [are available](https://github.com/mrdoob/three.js/wiki/How-to-run-things-locally).

-If you run Sugarizer this way often, you should create an alias for this command ([learn more](https://en.wikipedia.org/wiki/Alias_(command))).
+On Mac OS, you should launch:

+	open -n /Applications/Google\ Chrome.app --args --allow-file-access-from-files

+For **Firefox**, type in the address bar:

+    about:config

+Search for the `security.fileuri.strict_origin_policy` parameter and set it to `false`.

+For **Safari** go to the `Safari/Preferences...` menu, under Advanced panel check the *Show develop menu in menu bar* box.
+Then from the `Develop` menu, select *Disable local file restrictions*.

 # Sugarizer Web Application

 [Try it now! (try.sugarizer.org)](http://try.sugarizer.org/)

-Sugarizer Web App is a web application that runs on any device with a recent Chrome version and has also been tested successfully on Firefox, Safari and EDGE.
+Sugarizer Web App is a web application that runs on any device with a recent version of Chrome, Firefox, Safari or EDGE browser.

 As a web application, it does not run offline and requires a permanent network connection to a **Sugarizer Server**.